10 jobs for artists and people who love drawing

 What you’d do: Interested in art and cosmetics?
 This job’s all about making people look great, whether it’s on the set of a movie or at a brand.
 Let’s call it face doodling.

 What you’d need: Typically, you’ll need a certificate from a cosmetology program.
+View this sample resume for a makeup artist.

 What you’d make: $24,300 per year